 They are really hard to overcook.

-Chicken thighs can be easier to cook than chicken breasts because their collagen content makes them less prone to drying out.
-With the tips and advice in this article, you will be a master of preparing perfectly cooked, moist and crispy chicken thighs.
+With the tips and advice in this article, you will be a master of preparing perfectly cooked, moist, and crispy chicken thighs.

 For more helpful information on preparing and serving foods at the proper temperatures check out all our other articles here.
 Happy eating!